CoDinAIy/battleships/README.md

 The player starts by rearranging their ships, or randomizing the layout with a click of a button, followed by the game starting when the user is ready.

-The player and bomputer both take turns to guess the coordinates of each others ships, and the game ends when either party wins, followed by a game winner message.
+The player and computer both take turns to guess the coordinates of each others ships, and the game ends when either party wins, followed by a game winner message.

 Try it out here: https://codinaiy.github.io/Battleships/